Chat with us, powered by LiveChat What Is EVA Foam? EVA & PVC Foam Fabrication | Polymershapes

 Marine Industry Origins

-In addition, PVC foam is highly resistant to water, wind, salt, temperature, and sunlight.
+Just like EVA foam material, PVC foam is highly resistant to water, wind, salt, temperature, and sunlight.
 This makes it highly suitable for outdoor use, particularly in marine applications.

 • Bicycle seats